 Dear campus community, An annual celebration of Hispanic Heritage Month begins this year on September 15 and ends on October 15.
 This celebration not only engages our UCI members to celebrate Americans with ancestry from [...]

-Winter Quarter 2015 The Vice Provost for Academic Equity, Diversity and Inclusion Douglas Haynes convened an administrative work group to prepare the campus for designation as a Hispanic-Serving Institution.
+Winter Quarter 2015 Vice Provost for Academic Equity, Diversity and Inclusion Douglas Haynes convenes an administrative work group to prepare the campus for designation as a Hispanic-Serving Institution.
+View the report here

 The HSI Division provides grant funding to institutions of higher education to assist with strengthening institutional programs, facilities, and services to expand the educational opportunities for Hispanic Americans and other underrepresented populations.